Ma's latest work, Light, is on a smaller scale than the ambitious architecture projects that his studio is well-known for.

-Yansong explained an artwork felt like a more appropriate addition to the village than a piece of modern architecture would have.
+Ma explained that an artwork felt like a more appropriate addition to the village than a piece of modern architecture would have.

 "There are many architecture activities around those villages too and we were actually more hesitant to do architecture there than art," he said.

 "I think sometimes the most beautiful villages are beautiful because there is also some traditional architecture to form this overall image."